Jayman2000/jasons-nixos-config/Documentation/How to Install NixOS Using a Config from This Repo.md

 # How to Install NixOS Using a Config from This Repo

-If you want to do a fresh install of NixOS using a configuration from this repository, then here’s what you need to do:
+If you want to do a fresh install of NixOS using a configuration from this repository, then the first that you need to do is decide whether or not you will be using the `jason-desktop-linux` NixOS configuration.
+If you are going to be using the `jason-desktop-linux` NixOS configuration, then please follow the instructions at the bottom of this page in the “Instructions for `jason-desktop-linux`” section.
+Otherwise, follow the instructions in the below “Generic instructions” section.

+## Generic instructions

 1. Open a terminal.